Build Actions (pre-build and post-build)

-This Technical Note gives comments on and suggestions for the use of pre- and post-build actions.
+This Technical Note discusses the use of pre- and post-build actions.

 Pre-build and post-build command line environment